-The Company posted a fixed assets turnover rate of 274 times in 2015Q1 higher than the 195 times in the same period of the year 2014Q1.
-The increase in the fixed assets turnover rate can be attributed to the lower balance of fixed assets for 2015Q1.
+The Company posted a fixed assets turnover rate of 274 times in 2015Q1.
+However, in 2016, the fixed assets were fully depreciated.

 Current Ratio

 Current ratio is computed as current assets divided by current liabilities.
 The Board of Directors and the Management believe that this is an important measure of the liquidity of the Company as it reflects the capacity of the Company to pay for its short-term maturing obligations particularly trade payables, bank loan and advances from customers.
 The higher the current ratio, the better it is for the Company.